ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 others go.
 Then let us all when we
 commence IVslander friend or foe,
 Think., of the harm one word may do Td-
-fhose we little know : r RenV
+fhose we little know : r RenVember
+curses, sometimes, like ,.. ; &#x27; -Our
+chickens, &#x27; roost at home Don&#x27;t speak of
+others&#x27; faults until We have none of our
+own. &#x27; C. C. S
 </td></tr></table>

 ---